 - Demonstrate knowledge of mechanical systems that of wind turbines. - Demonstrate capability to fixed programs related to electrical circuits. - Apply understanding of electronic controls and security of mechanical/electronic software.

 Any student who is ineligible for state, national, or industry licensure or certification is ineligible for entry into this program.

+Program Requirements - 34 hours

-ACCT 1110 - Business Application in Accounting
+ACCT 1110 · Business Application in Accounting

+(3)